haoxiangsnr/Extremely-Low-SNR-Demo/README.md

 ### SNR

 We mix the 280 utterance with these noise at 0dB, -5dB, -10dB and -15dB
 SNR to create the training dataset.
-Beside these noises, we use factoryfloor2 to evaluate generalization performance.
-We mix all five noises with the remaining 120 utterance at 0dB, -3dB, -5dB, -7dB, -10dB, -12dB and -15dB SNR to create the testing dataset, where -3dB, -7dB and -12dB are unseen SNR conditions.